Doriantorres13/World-Life-Expectancy/README.md

-# World Life Expectancy Overview
+# World Life Expectancy Summary

 This project aims to analyze global life expectancy trends using a combination of data cleaning, SQL-based exploratory data analysis, and visualization through a Tableau dashboard.
 Below is a summary of the steps and methodologies used throughout the project: